-This chart provides a list of the Profiles included by default with a standard Ion client installation:
+This chart provides a list of the Rendering Modes included by default:

-Profile Description Default This creates an empty Profile with no Document Mode or customized values.
+Rendering Mode Description Default This creates an empty Profile with no Document Mode or customized values.
 All settings are default settings or blank values.
 Adaptive IE Quirks Mode Renders content by dynamically selecting either the IE7 Standards or Quirks Mode rendering behavior based on the presence and location of a DOCTYPE on the page.
-Pages will be rendered using the IE7 Standards behavior if the page contains a DOCTYPE in the 1 st position (no text preceding the declaration) and that DOCTYPE declaration is anything other than 'QUIRKS'.
-Pages will be rendered using the Quirks Mode behavior if the page has no DOCTYPE declaration, expressly includes a QUIRKS DOCTYPE declaration or if the DOCTYPE declaration is NOT in the 1 st position.
+Pages will be rendered using the IE7 Standards behavior if the page contains a DOCTYPE in the 1st position (no text preceding the declaration) and that DOCTYPE declaration is anything other than 'QUIRKS'.
+Pages will be rendered using the Quirks Mode behavior if the page has no DOCTYPE declaration, expressly includes a QUIRKS DOCTYPE declaration or if the DOCTYPE declaration is NOT in the 1st position.
+In either case the IE6 UA string is declared regardless of which rendering Mode is selected.
 Emulate IE7 Mode Standards Mode directives are displayed in Internet Explorer 7 Standards Mode and Quirks Mode directives are displayed in IE5 Mode.
 Emulate IE8 Mode Standards Mode directives are displayed in Internet Explorer 8 Standards Mode and Quirks Mode directives are displayed in IE5 Mode.
 Emulate IE9 Mode Standards Mode directives are displayed in Internet Explorer 9 Standards Mode and Quirks Mode directives are displayed in IE5 Mode.
+Note: This Profile will default to the highest available version of IE Standards Mode engine on systems running versions lower than IE9.
+E.g. IE8 systems will use IE8 Standards Mode, etc. Emulate IE10 Mode Standards Mode directives are displayed in Internet Explorer 10 Standards Mode and Quirks Mode directives are displayed in IE5 Mode.
 Note: This Profile will default to the highest available version of IE Standards Mode engine on systems running versions lower than IE10.
 E.g. IE8 systems will use IE8 Standards Mode, IE9 systems will use IE9 Standards Mode, etc.